drispal/drispal/README.md

 # 💫 About Me:
-👨‍💻 I am a Computer Science Engineer with a passion for Game Development.<br>
+👨‍💻 Computer Science Engineering and Finance.
-🚀 Currently working at Beenox.<br>
+🚀 Currently studying at ESSEC Business School.
-🔎 Looking for a 6 month internship as project manager.<br>
+🔎 Exploring things
 📫 Shoot me an Email or add me on LinkedIn.